 The Released Time program helps Jewish youth in public schools by educating them about the history, customs, and prayers of Judaism.

-Jacob Frydman is known nationally for his property developing, but is also an avid supporter of the National Committee for Furtherance of Jewish Education (NCFJE) in and specifically its Released Time program of Greater New York.
-Devoted to his Jewish heritage and continuing his philanthropic efforts, Frydman dedicates much of his time and capital to various organizations and programs aimed at helping people in struggling communities.— Native New Yorker and practicing Jew
+Jacob Frydman recently joined the National Committee for Furtherance of Jewish Education (NCFJE) and its Released Time program of Greater New York.
+Dedicated to his Jewish heritage and continuing his humanitarian efforts, Frydman spends a lot of time and capital with various groups and programs for the benefit of those in struggling communities.—

 The Released Time program helps Jewish youth in public schools by educating them about the history, customs, and prayers of Judaism.
 Since its creation in 1941, NCFJE’s initiative has inspired more than a quarter of a million Jewish boys and girls in New York City, Rockland County, Long Island, Massachusetts, New Jersey, New England, Ohio, Pennsylvania and California to discover the history of their heritage.
 The program has expanded and now services more than 125 sites in the New York City area.
 Throughout the year, each Wednesday afternoon during the last hour of school, dedicated instructors instill the joy of Judaism and create a warm atmosphere of religion and acceptance for over 900 students currently enrolled in the program.
 The classes are available at every public school in New York, free of charge.
 Rabbi Hanoch Hecht of The Rhinebeck Jewish Center was the one who introduced Frydman to this initiative and continues to praise Frydman for his sustained commitment and the work he is doing for the community.